About the Charter

-- Appoint a senior level, named representative with responsibility for the Charter commitments from each signatory organisation
+1. having a senior-level, named representative with responsibility for the Charter commitments;

-- Work collectively with other signatories to develop and implement future protocols that support the practical implementation of the aims of the Charter
+4. working collectively with other signatories to develop, share and implement protocols and best practice for the practical implementation of the aims of this Charter;

 The Back Story

 In July 2014 Caitlin Moran, the novelist and journalist highlighted at her book launch in London that “if 90% of coders are men, developing and owning the language of the future, women won’t be part of the conversation“.
 In the audience that evening happened to be the Marketing Director of Monster.co.uk, Sinead Bunting.
 Concerned and inspired to try and do something about it, she set about trying to raise awareness of the tech diversity crisis amongst the HR and recruitment industry.
 Reaching out and chatting to ‘women in tech’ in this area, she met many inspirational women who were already doing amazing things to raise awareness of the importance of tech and STEM to females and upskill them in all things tech.